Traveling with $10,000 Cash

 FAILURE TO REPORT A MONETARY INSTRUMENT AS REQUIRED BY LAW WILL RESULT IN ITS SEIZURE AND POSSIBLE FORFEITURE.
 CRIMINAL PROSECUTION MAY ALSO OCCUR.

-The transportation of monetary instruments of $10,000 or less may in some cases be subject to reporting requirements if they are part of or related to larger transactions, which will total in excess of $10,000.
+The transportation of monetary instruments of $10,000 or less may sometimes be subject to reporting requirements if they are part of or related to larger transactions, which will total in excess of $10,000.

 IF YOU HAVE ANY QUESTIONS ABOUT WHETHER YOU NEED TO REPORT FUNDS OR INSTRUMENTS THAT YOU ARE TRANSPORTING, ARE ABOUT TO TRANSPORT, OR HAVE RECEIVED, PLEASE INQUIRE OF THE CBP OFFICER(S) OR OTHER CBP PERSONNEL AT THE PLACE OF ARRIVAL OR DEPARTURE, OR CONTACT THE CLOSEST U.S. CUSTOMS PORT OFFICE OR AREA DIRECTOR LISTED UNDER “CUSTOMS AND BORDER PROTECTION” OR “HOMELAND SECURITY” IN THE “UNITED STATES GOVERNMENT” SECTIONS OF THE TELEPHONE DIRECTORY.